renovate-bot/zw/community/zsh_plugin_standart.md

 At a simple level, a plugin:

 1. Has its directory added to `$fpath` ([Zsh documentation](http://zsh.sourceforge.net/Doc/Release/Functions.html#Autoloading-Functions)).
-This is being done either by a plugin manager or by the plugin itself (see [5th section](#indicator) for more information).
+This is being done either by a plugin manager or by the plugin itself (see [5th section](#run-on-unload-call) for more information).

 2. Has it’s first `*.plugin.zsh` file sourced (or `*.zsh`, `init.zsh`, `*.sh`, these are non-standard).

-The first point allows plugins to provide completions and functions that are loaded via Zsh’s `autoload` mechanism (a single function per file).
+   2.1 The first point allows plugins to provide completions and functions that are loaded via Zsh’s `autoload` mechanism (a single function per file).

-From a more broad perspective, a plugin consists of:
+3. From a more broad perspective, a plugin consists of:

-1. A directory containing various files (the main script, autoload functions, completions, Makefiles, backend programs, documentation).
+   3.1.
+A directory containing various files (the main script, autoload functions, completions, Makefiles, backend programs, documentation).

-2. A sourceable script that obtains the path to its directory via `$0` (see the [next section](#zero-handling) for a related enhancement proposal).
+   3.2.
+A sourceable script that obtains the path to its directory via `$0` (see the [next section](#zero-handling) for a related enhancement proposal).

-3. A Github (or another site) repository identified by two components **username**/**pluginname**.
+   3.3.
+A Github (or another site) repository identified by two components **username**/**pluginname**.

-4. A software package containing any type of command line artifacts – when used with advanced plugin managers that have hooks, can run Makefiles, add directories to `$PATH`.
+   3.4.
+A software package containing any type of command line artifacts – when used with advanced plugin managers that have hooks, can run Makefiles, add directories to `$PATH`.

 Below follow proposed enhancements and codifications of the definition of a "Zsh the plugin" and the actions of plugin managers – the proposed standardization.

 They cover the information on how to write a Zsh plugin.

-## 1. Standardized `$0` Handling - [ zero-handling ]
+## 1. Standardized `$0` Handling {#zero-handling}

+> [ zero-handling ]

 To get the plugin’s location, plugins should do: